devendranaga/linux-systems-programming-with-c/backtracing.md

 ```

 Sometimes, it is necessary to dump the trace to a file by the program.
 This occurs when the program is running as a daemon or running in the background.
 The glibc provides us another function called `backtrace_symbols_fd`.
+This can also be useful when sending the trace over to a network socket or to a local pipe to monitor the crash and perform necessary action such as recording.

 The `backtrace_symbols_fd` prints the trace into a file.
 Here is an example: